aaronkl/aaronkl.github.io/_pages/about.md

 ### short bio

-I am an applied scientist in the long-term science team at AWS SageMaker, where I work on large-scale distributed hyperparameter and architecture search.
+I am an applied scientist in the long-term science team at AWS SageMaker, where I work on topics related to automated machine learning.
 Alongside my collaborators, I lead the development of the open-source library [SyneTune](https://github.com/awslabs/syne-tune) for large-scale hyperparameter optimization and neural architecture search.

 Prior to that, I was a PhD student at the University of Freiburg under the supervision of [Frank Hutter](http://ml.informatik.uni-freiburg.de/~hutter/).
 In 2015, my collaborators from the University of Freiburg and I won the ChaLearn AutoML Challenge.
 I co-organized the workshop on neural architecture search at ICRL 2020 and ICLR 2021, respectively.
 I also regularly serve as a reviewer for ICML, ICLR, NeurIPS, TMLR, and JMLR.